How to travel cheap and handle problems

 How to fix nasties and noises

-If you don’t have drain covers, designate a dish.
+Drain covers can be a godsend.
+Blocks the smells and the bugs.
+Don’t have one?
+Designate a dish.
 (Remember our travel cleaning kit?
 Part of our cleaning routine is to wash all dishes and utensils before we use them in rentals.
 Read that post for more information.)

 Ear plugs might come in handy.
 Blocks the barking dogs and crowing roosters.
 Theo uses these, I don’t.
 I’m a heavier sleeper, thankfully.